 Sow tomato seeds inside in seed starter mix.
 Plant them ¼ inch deep in 6 inch pots.
 Keep the soil lightly moist and in a warm location to germinate.
 The top of the refrigerator is ideal.
 Start a new pot of seeds every two weeks for a constant supply of tomato plants over winter and into early spring.

 Once germination occurs in five to ten days, move the pots to a brightly lit area, near a southern window.
-Be sure the window isn’t drafty and interior temperatures are 65 degrees F. (18 C.) or more.
+Be sure the window isn’t drafty and interior temperatures are 65 F. (18 C.) or more.

 Flowers and Fruit on Growing Indoor Tomatoes